MeghaNadh-blip/Agantic-Ai-System-Basics/AI_Concepts/ai_notes.md

 ## Definitions

-* AI mimics or simulates human intelligence.
-* AI systems work based on data.
-* “No data, no AI.”
+### Machine Learning (ML)

+Machine Learning enables computers to learn patterns from data and make predictions without being explicitly programmed.

+### Deep Learning (DL)

+Deep Learning is a subset of Machine Learning that uses Neural Networks to process large amounts of data.

-* Deep Learning is often called the “brain” of modern AI.
+It is often called the “brain” of AI.

+### Computer Vision (CV)

-* Computer Vision gives “eyes” to computers so they can analyze images and videos.
+Computer Vision gives “eyes” to computers so they can understand images and videos.

+### Natural Language Processing (NLP)

-* NLP helps machines understand, process, and generate human language.
+NLP helps machines understand, process, and generate human language.

+### Machine Language

-* Computers understand machine language in binary format (0s and 1s).
+Computers understand binary language:

+* 0
+* 1

 ---

 # 2. Traditional AI vs Generative AI

-## Brief History of AI

-* Alan Turing is considered one of the pioneers of AI.
-* Neural Networks became highly popular after advancements in Deep Learning around 2012–2016.

----

-## Traditional (Rule-Based) AI
+## Traditional AI

 Traditional AI mainly uses: